jaymebowers/move-team/README.md

 ## Usage

 move-team.ps1 is a PowerShell script used to consolidate teams by copying one team's members, owners, channels, and files to another team.
+Useful for consolidating teams and reducing team sprawl.

 What this script does:
 1. Establish connection to Microsoft Teams and Azure Active Directory in the user's context.